elvishcraftsman/bible-markdown/Bible-Markdown-Specification.md

     1.1 The beginning of the gospel of Jesus Christ, the son of God,

 The Bible markdown reading app should format this as it chooses.

+### Small Caps

+For words that start with a normal capital letter, and then use small caps for the rest, as in Lᴏʀᴅ, follow the word with `^`:

+    And the Lord^ God said to Abraham,

+This should become

+> And the <span style="font-variant: small-caps;">Lord</span> God said to Abraham,